Engaging with your child's high school

 Finding the right person if you have questions or concerns

 We understand that you may have questions about your child going to high school.
 Our students’ wellbeing is our priority and we want to work with parents, carers and families to support them during this transition.

-If you have a question or issue and want to talk to someone before your child starts high school, you can contact your local school and ask to speak to someone about your query.
+If you have a question and want to talk to someone before your child starts high school, you can contact your local school.

 Once your child starts high school, the subject teacher can discuss your child’s progress in that subject.
 The head teacher of a specific subject or the year adviser can also be a good place to start.